Independent Assurance Initiative · Est. 2026

 Four-phase pipeline

-How every audit proceeds
+How every engagement proceeds

 The same four phases apply across all three domains.
 Domain-specific verification procedures are applied within each phase.